joobumjin/joobumjin/README.md

 * I'm a rising Junior at Brown University studying Computer Science
 * For the past year, and in the upcoming spring, I was a Undergrad TA for Brown's CSCI1470 Deep Learning course.
 * I also do applied Deep Learning research with the Singh Lab.
-Currently, I'm working on a multimodal model
+Currently, I'm working on a multimodal model which encodes medical data of different modalities into the same latent space.

 <!--
 **joobumjin/joobumjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.